 This is very inefficient, no matter how advanced of an intranet product you’re using.

-Instead, consider this a once-in-a-lifetime opportunity to do some serious spring cleaning.
+Instead, consider this a rare opportunity to do some serious spring cleaning.
 Because searchability is an essential function of intranet usability, clearing out the junk and clutter of an older platform is actually one of the greatest opportunities to improve usage.

 By failing to organize transferred knowledge, companies risk poor adoption and bloating that defeats the intent of the original plan or redesign.